temt-ceo/ZFNet-MLP-Mix/samples/michigan/c++/ASSIGNMENTS.md

   return a + b;
 }
-// This main() function will help you test your work.
+// This main() function will help you test your work. int main() {
-// Click Run to see what happens.
-// When you're sure you're finished, click Submit for grading
-// with our additional hidden tests. int main() {
   Pair p;
   p.a = 100;